PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 15:49:51
+Last updated: 2024-04-02 15:51:05
-Random Quote: The virtue of justice consists in moderation, as regulated by wisdom. - Aristotle
+Random Quote: No party has a monopoly on wisdom.
+No democracy works without compromise. - Barack Obama